Everything to Know About Ball Bearing Hinges

 The bearings in ball bearing hinges (also called ball bearing butt hinges) reduce friction, which is especially helpful on heavier doors, like those at an entry or with an automatic closer.
 The bearings make opening and closing a door consistently easier, smoother and quieter.

-Here’s is a nifty squeaky-clean hinge fix.
+Here’s is a nifty squeaky-clean hinge fix and also learn how to recess hinges on a door.

 When Ball Bearing Hinges Used?